Senior Software Tester

 However, the approach and methodology used are different in Agile and Waterfall.

-Q2.
-How do you rate yourself in manual and Automation testing
+Q. How would you rate your skills in manual and automation testing?

 I rate myself highly in both manual and automation testing